Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/wikimedia-brief/essay.md

 - custom user scripts or renderers
 - understandable confusion about whether Unicode already solved SignWriting

-Unicode did encode a SignWriting block in Unicode 8.
+Unicode includes an official SignWriting block introduced in Unicode 8.0.0.

 That block names many characters, but it does not yet deliver a complete, compatible solution for stable symbols and plane-based written signs.